wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Checkout/guides/checkout-intro.md

 - Preview reservation invoices.

-To use the Orders API,
+To use the Checkout API,
 import `checkout` from wix-events.v2:

 ```js